-One hundred years on – will we finally bring an end to child labour?
+When will we finally bring an end to child labour?

-While progress has been made since 1919, 152 million children are still in child labour.
+While progress has been made since 1919, 160 million children are still in child labour.
 Of these, 70 percent are working in agriculture.

 How can this be?

 There is no shortage of commitments.
 In the Sustainable Development Goals, the international community has committed to eliminating child labour by 2025.
-The UK, Australia, France and the Netherlands have passed legislation requiring companies to address child labour in their supply chains.
+The UK, Australia, France, and the Netherlands have passed legislation requiring companies to address child labour in their supply chains.
 Other countries plan to follow suit.

 So how can we turn these commitments into tangible results?